1856 Atlantic hurricane season: Hurricane Five

 A hurricane formed north of Hispaniola on August 25.
 It moved westward, passing over the Inagua Islands before striking the north coast of Cuba as a Category 2 hurricane on August 27.
 The cyclone weakened to Category 1 strength as it crossed the island, close to Matanzas, but regained first Category 2 and then Category 3 strength as it moved north through the Gulf of Mexico.
 The cyclone made landfall near Panama City, Florida, on August 31 as a Category 2 hurricane.
 Thereafter, it then quickly weakened to a tropical storm while moving northward through Georgia and South Carolina.
 The storm entered the Atlantic from the state of Virginia on next day and dissipated on September 3.

 The hurricane destroyed thirty houses on Inagua and four people died there.
 Several vessels were run ashore on the Cuban coast.
 In Florida, high tides were reported along the coast.
+Tides generated by the storm reportedly washed away all land on Sand Key, although the lighthouse survived.
 The SS Florida was tossed ashore at St. Joseph Bay and completely destroyed, while streets were inundated with water in Apalachicola.
-Inland, strong winds and heavy winds brought very damage inland, especially at Marianna, which was considered "a wreak."
-In Key West, it was reported that the hurricane completely washed away all of the island above water.
+Inland, strong winds and heavy winds brought significant damage, especially at Marianna, which was considered "a wreck." by people in the area.
 In Georgia, flooding damaged numerous bridges, dams, and corn and cotton crop fields.
 Many streets and sidewalks in Columbus were blocked by falling trees.
 At Norfolk, Virginia, on September 1, the spire of a church was blown down by the storm.